Robbins v. Lower Merion School District: Covert surveillance

 On October 26, Perbix observed one of the screenshots of Robbins, taken in his bedroom.
 Four days later Perbix showed it to his boss, district Director of Information Systems George Frazier.
 After discussing it with Frazier, Perbix shared the images captured from Robbins' webcam and screenshots with Harriton High School Principal Kline and with Matsko.
 In early November, a number of Harriton High School administrators, including Kline, Matsko, and Assistant Principal Lauren Marcuson, met to discuss the images.
 According to Matsko, Kline advised her that unless there was additional evidence giving them a contextual basis for doing so, they should not discuss the images with Robbins or his parents, because they involved off-school-campus activities.
 However, Matsko ultimately decided to discuss certain images with Robbins or his parents.

 Matsko called Robbins into her office on November 11, 2009.
 She showed him a photograph taken with the webcam embedded in his school-issued laptop, as he was in his bedroom in his Penn Valley home.
 Matsko indicated that she thought it was "proof", and initially disciplined him for "improper behavior" (drug use and sales).
 His parents were contacted, and they told school officials that the officials were mistaken.
 Ultimately, Robbins was not disciplined.

-Robbins said that Matsko told him that the district was able to activate the webcam embedded in a student's laptop remotely at any time, and view and capture whatever image was visible—without the knowledge or consent of anyone in the webcam's line of sight.
+Robbins said that Matsko told him that the district was able to activate the webcam embedded in a student's laptop remotely at any time, and view and copy whatever image was visible—without the knowledge or consent of anyone in the webcam's line of sight.
 After a district counselor told them that an account of the incident had been placed in Robbins' personal school file, however, the family decided to bring suit.